 Early in 2012, the Route 7 Widening Working Group was established with representatives from communities adjacent to the corridor, VDOT, Fairfax County, district supervisors, and the design team.
 The group aims to develop a partnering relationship between the community and designers, and gather input to help shape the project’s design.

-Since February 2012, the team has met nine times and discussed topics including environmental impacts, land development along the corridor, bicycle and pedestrian needs, innovative intersection designs, high occupancy vehicle (HOV) lane feasibility, mass transit and bus service, and preliminary storm water management needs.
+Since February 2012, the team has met ten times and discussed topics including environmental impacts, land development along the corridor, bicycle and pedestrian needs, innovative intersection designs, high occupancy vehicle (HOV) lane feasibility, mass transit and bus service, and preliminary storm water management needs.

 The working group will continue to meet, as needed, to discuss any relevant issues related to the preliminary design.
 The minutes for these meetings can be found on the Fairfax County project page.